Albin-Rohde/no-name/README.md

 The winner is awarded 1 point and the gamw will continue to the next round, a new card wizz will be assigned for the new round.

-## Report Issues
-Issues should be created on the github page for this repo https://github.com/albinr99salt/no-name/issues.
-Issues can also be reported to albin.rohde@notifyme.se